Ministry of Defence Industry of Azerbaijan: Research Production Enterprise Iglim

-On September 27, 2016, the 2nd Azerbaijan International Defence Exhibition “ADEX-2016” was hold at Baku Expo Centre.
+On September 27, 2016, the 2nd Azerbaijan International Defence Exhibition “ADEX-2016” was held at Baku Expo Centre.
 The “Memorandum of Understanding” was signed between the Minister of Defence Industry Yavar Jamalov and the Minister of Defence Zakir Hasanov during the event.
-According to the agreement between the parties, the Armed Forces will be supplied with new unmanned aerial vehicles which were produced at the Ministry’s enterprises.
-The aerial vehicle included reconnaissance and observation drones and new model of “Zarba".
+According to the agreement between the parties, the Armed Forces will be supplied with new unmanned aerial vehicles, which were produced at the Ministry's enterprises.
+The aerial vehicle included reconnaissance and observation drones and a new model of “Zarba".

 The ministry of Defence Industry also cooperates with the following countries in the field of production and modernization of military equipment.